OneRepublic is a pop-rock band from Colorado.

-- Lyrical Dissonance: "All The Right Moves" sounds quite happy, but the lyrics are depressing.
+- "All The Right Moves" sounds quite happy, but the lyrics are depressing.

-- Lyrics/Video Mismatch: Someone please explain to me what the videos for "Something I Need" and "Love Runs Out" have to do with the songs.
+- Lyrics/Video Mismatch: The videos for "Something I Need" and "Love Runs Out" have nothing to do with the songs.

 - Not Christian Rock: According to The Other Wiki, despite being a Christian, Ryan Tedder does not want to be labeled as a "Christian artist".
 He has on one arm a tattoo written in old Japanese which he got while he was in Osaka, meaning "God's will" and literally means "God gives and God takes".

-- Rejected Apology: Apologize is about this trope, and provides the page quote.
+- Rejected Apology: "Apologize" is about this trope, and provides the page quote.